-As the transition to a Trump presidency becomes more real, many US passport holders in Switzerland (and even some in the US) are wondering: How do I become Swiss?
+As the transition to a Trump presidency became a reality in 2016, many US passport holders in Switzerland (and even some in the US) were wondering: How do I become Swiss?

 Just days before the election, I had the pleasure of sitting down with “The Swiss Whisperer”, Diccon Bewes.
 This author has climbed to the top of the Swiss literary scene with the release of his 2010 book, Swiss Watching.

 Just in time for post-Brexit and election stress, the astute observer of the Eidgenossen has released a new and humorous book entitled How to be Swiss.
 The book covers a gauntlet of topics in a satirical form, from socializing to history, and from cultural perceptions to politics.
 For anyone wishing to become Swiss, or just understand them better, this is a book worth reading.

 My conversation with Diccon over coffee covered an equally broad variety of topics.
 During an hour and a half, I got insights into the life of this prolific writer.
 Six years after the release of his first book, the author is now able to make a living from his writing and speaking engagements.
 (Though, it still comes in waves.)

 The life of a creative is seldom stable but rather one of feast or famine.
 In Diccon’s view, it forces you to be fiscally responsible and to plan your budget with more precision, knowing that there may not be another paycheck for months.
 Despite that, he is greatly enjoying his life with the creative freedom it affords him.